Netflix/lemur-docker/README.md

 ----------

 **Default credentials on the web UI**
-The username for the Lemur web UI is `admin`.
-The docker-compose.yml defines the password as `password` by setting the `DOCKER_ADMIN_PASS` environment variable.
+The username for the Lemur web UI is `lemur` and the default password is `password.
+You may create new users and disable this service account after the apps has been launched.

-For production use, you will want to modify or remove this default account.

 **Default Secrets**
 The docker-compose.yml defines a `secret_key` environment variable which are passed into the Flask application.

-For production use, you will want to modify these values.
+This docker generates a flask secret key, a database encryption key and token secret when it is built.
+These values will change on every docker rebuild.
+That means that databases will not be compatible between docker rebuilds.

 **Default credentials on the postgres database**
-The username for the postgres database is `postgres`.
+The username for the postgres database is `lemur`.
 The password for this database is actually set in the api-start.sh file found within the lemur-web container.
-This password is set to `password`.
+This password is set to `lemur`.

-You may wish to change this password for production use.